 Several kinds of research combine to support our geophysical research in this area.
-The US Geological Survey has reported earth lights in conjunction with earthquakes.
-Here is one example:
+The US Geological Survey has reported earth lights appearing with earthquakes.

 “When the rocks in the Earth’s crust crackle and buckle under the onslaught of tectonic forces, the charges that are dormant in them are set free.
 They give rise to a dazzling array of phenomena, long known to mankind and even part of folklore in earthquake-prone regions around the globe,” said Freund.
 “These phenomena range from anomalous electric and magnetic signals, to ‘earthquake lights’ that illuminate the mountain tops and strange animal behavior as well as ionospheric effects that impact how radio waves travel over long distances.”

 Researchers at Rutgers University have carried out experiments that support the concept of earthquake lights by emulating earthquake conditions in the lab (Shinbrot, 2012).
-These are reported as often being mistaken for UFOs, as in my tectonic strain theory of unusual events.
+These are reported as often being mistaken for UFOs, as predicted by my tectonic strain theory of unusual events.

 John Derr, a pioneer in this field of study, was one of the first to propose that geophysical strain could explain earthlights, and other luminous phenomena (Derr, 1986).